-Social media shares.
+Social media shares

-Average session duration and page depths.
+Average session duration

-The number of bounce rates vs return visitors.
+The number of bounce rates vs return visitors

-Minimum advertised pricing advantage.
+Minimum advertised pricing advantage

-Promotional email signups.
+Promotional email signups

 5 Key Factors Influencing Demand Forecasting

-Profit margins based on seasonal vs. year-round performance.
+Profit margins based on seasonal vs. year-round performance

-Average disposable income of your target audience.
+Average disposable income of your target audience

-Market saturation and retail channel competition.
+Market saturation and retail eCommerce platform competition

 Conversion Rates on Amazon

 While a 60 percent conversion rate on Amazon might seem laudable, that figure becomes less impressive if you only receive ten visitors to your storefront in the course of a week—particularly if you're ranking much lower in Amazon search results than your competitors.

 They don't measure the need for a marketing campaign which addresses consumers directly.
 And they don't qualify your product's innovation and product development.
 The most they can provide you with is a verifiable ratio of sales volume to spending.

-New sellers can frequently be dismayed to find that marketing solutions which proved profitable through other channels don't always translate to the Amazon landscape.
+New sellers can frequently be dismayed to find that marketing solutions which proved profitable through other channels don't always translate to the Amazon retail landscape.
 That's because a customer-centric approach doesn't just demand an entirely new suite of solutions.
 It demands an entirely new way of thinking.

-Calculating Your Conversion Rates on Amazon
+How to Measure Your Conversion Rates on Amazon

-On your Sales and Traffic Report, your conversion rate will be listed under Order Item Session Percentage.
+On your Sales and Traffic Report, your conversion rate will be listed under Order Item Session Percentage

 Note that this row can only give you a rate based on all products currently listed.
-To obtain a rate for individual SKUs, choose the “by ASIN” option.
+To obtain a rate for individual SKUs, choose the “by ASIN” option